 Module 10: Ethics

-- Name and define the three fundamental principles of ethics
+- Name and define the Belmont Report’s three fundamental principles of ethics.

-- Explain what informed consent means and describe the key elements of a consent form
+- Explain what informed consent means and describe the key elements of a consent process.

 - Distinguish between anonymity, confidentiality, and privacy and describe methods to protect each